 - They trust people

 - They have continuous focussed efforts and perseverance.

 - They are great visionaries and good orators.

-● On Leaders And Icons: From Jinnah To Modi Hardcover – 10 January 2019
+5- On Leaders And Icons: From Jinnah To Modi Hardcover – 10 January 2019 by Kuldip Nayar

-Her areas of special interest are personality development and self-growth, communication skills, career orientation, gender equality, the status of working women in India, and social issues.
-She has worked extensively on a fresh approach to modern-day living, subsequent consequences, and simple remedies.
-Her books: Indian working women in transition, The Art of Communication are already been published.
+Dr. Usha Srivastava, is a Retired Professor of psychology, Department of Higher Education, Govt. of Madhya Pradesh, Bhopal.
+Her areas of special interests are personality development and self growth, communication skills, career orientation, gender equality, status of working women in India and social issues.
+She has worked extensively on fresh approach on modern day living, subsequent consequences and simple remedies.
+Her books: Indian working women in transition, The Art of Communication are already published.
 Excellence is nothing but doing the best, Kavayanjali in Hindi